calpoly-csai/csai-recorder/README.md

 Please feel free to post issues on the repo.
 The app still has a ways to go.

-## Safari Setup

-As of now, Safari does not support the `MediaRecorder API` by default.
-Turn this on in [experimental features]() to use the application.

 ## Resources

 - [Vue docs](https://vuejs.org/v2/guide/)